jumphone/scRef/Reference/MouseBrainAtlas_Saunders2018/README.md

 # Data Source:

-This reference is built from Tabula Muris single-cell RNA-seq Data
+This reference is built from Mouse Brain Atlas

 Paper: Molecular Diversity and Specializations among the Cells of the Adult Mouse Brain